Estimating Causal Peer Influence in Homophilous Social Networks by Inferring Latent Locations: Introduction: Separating Homophily from Social Influence

-\citet[\S 4.3]{Homophily-contagion-confounded} did conjecture a possible approach for identification of social influence, even in an homophilous network.
+\citet[\S 4.3]{Homophily-contagion-confounded} did hint at a possible approach for identification of social influence, even in an homophilous network.
 When a network forms by homophily, a node is likely to be similar to its neighbors.
 Following this logic, these neighbors are likely to be similar to {\em their} neighbors and therefore the original node.
 In the simplest situations, where there are only a limited number of node types, this means that a homophilous network should tend to exhibit clusters with a high within-cluster tie density and a low density of ties across clusters.
 Breaking the network into such clusters might, then, provide an observable proxy for the latent homophilous attributes.
 The same idea would work, {\em mutatis mutandis}, when those attributes are continuous. \citet{Homophily-contagion-confounded} therefore conjectured that, under certain assumptions on the network-growth process (which they did not specify), unconfounded causal inferences could be obtained by controlling for {\em estimated} locations in a latent space.
-More recently, \citet{Davin-Gupta-Piskorski-separating-homophily} and \citet{Worrall-homophily} have shown that, in limited simulations, such controls can indeed reduce the bias in estimates of social influence, at least when the network grows according to certain, particularly well-behaved, models.
+Subsequently, \citet{Davin-Gupta-Piskorski-separating-homophily} and \citet{Worrall-homophily} showed that, in limited simulations, such controls can indeed reduce the bias in estimates of social influence, at least when the network grows according to certain, particularly well-behaved, models.

-In this paper, we complement these simulation studies by establishing sufficient conditions under which controlling for estimated latent locations leads to {\em asymptotically} unbiased and consistent estimates of social influence effects.
-For certain network models, we also show that the remaining finite-sample bias shrinks exponentially in the size of the network, and potentially can be upper-bounded by solving a quadratic optimization problem.
+In this paper, we complement these simulation studies by establishing sufficient conditions under which controlling for estimated latent locations leads to {\em asymptotically} unbiased and consistent estimates of social-influence effects.
+Additionally, we show that for a particular class of network models, the remaining finite-sample bias shrinks exponentially in the size of the network, while this bias shrinks polynomially for a more general class of network models.
 To the best of our knowledge, our results provide the first {\em theoretical} guarantees of consistent estimation of social-influence effects from non-experimental data, in the face of latent homophily.
+Additionally, we provide our own simulations to support and explore our theoretical results.